 - Toyota created a very intentional campaign to reach its manufacturing team members through the app, sending videos from the plant president weekly and the head of manufacturing almost every other week.

-- Also through the app, Toyota sends daily updates about what they’re doing to keep plants sanitized, pictures of the things they have put in place to protect workers, instructions on how to stay fit and healthy.
+- Also through the app, Toyota sends daily updates about what they’re doing to keep plants sanitized, pictures of the things they have put in place to protect workers, and instructions on how to stay fit and healthy.
 “We refer to our manufacturing workforce as industrial athletes,” McNeff said.
 “They move their bodies to work and we have to keep them in shape.”
 The company’s efforts proved invaluable, as Toyota increased use of the app by its manufacturing workforce from 30% to nearly 100%.

 - Perhaps one of the most phenomenal internal communications efforts by Toyota was driven by the manufacturer’s culture it refers to as mendomi care.
 In Japanese, mendomi means to take care of employees as if they are family.
 That’s just what team leaders did every single week when they reached out to 40,000 employees with a phone call.
 And McNeff says that has made all the difference.